 Modular buildings deliver the extra space needed to keep those industries that operate in out-of-the-way locales running efficiently.
 Addressing their remote construction challenges, here are some of the buildings that these unique industries often utilize.

 Whether your team is challenged with exploration, excavation or construction in a remote area, long-term projects necessitate staff housing.
 Modular constructed dormitory-style housing, restrooms, locker rooms/ shower rooms can be quickly built and easily installed so you can offer some comforts of home to your team.

 These buildings are used to monitor and measure vehicles going into and out of facilities where compliance with capacity regulations is necessary.
-Scale houses are used in many businesses, including quarries, sand pits and along interstate highway systems, that can face remote construction challenges due to sparsely populated locations.
-Just as with traditional construction, modular construction allows for multi-story buildings, raised mezzanines and other specialty requirements.
+Scale houses are used in many businesses, including quarries, sandpits, and interstate highway systems, that can face remote construction challenges due to sparsely populated locations.
+Just as with traditional construction, modular construction allows for multi-story buildings, raised mezzanines, and other special requirements.

 For mining, chemical, oil, or gas companies, having on-site laboratories are critical to the exploration and excavation processes.
 Modular construction makes it possible to create an easily mobile laboratory that can be relocated to areas far and wide.
 Wet labs, the types of labs used in handling biological materials, need precise, yet flexible systems such as ventilation, plumbing, electrical, piped gases, and adaptive technological connectivity, designed to meet strict requirements.
 Modular construction can meet these high demands.